Nolan Jones Player Props: Rockies vs. Diamondbacks

-The Colorado Rockies and Nolan Jones, who went 1-for-4 with a home run and an RBI last time in action, battle Tommy Henry and the Arizona Diamondbacks at Chase Field, Wednesday at 9:40 PM ET.
+The Colorado Rockies and Nolan Jones, who went 1-for-3 with a double last time in action, battle Zach Davies and the Arizona Diamondbacks at Chase Field, Thursday at 3:40 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the Diamondbacks.
+He had a one-hit performance in his previous game (1-for-3) against the Diamondbacks.

 Nolan Jones Game Info & Props vs. the Diamondbacks